nanit/eks_cli/README.md

 `$ eks set-inter-vpc-networking VPC_ID SG_ID`

-Assuming you have some shared resources on another VPC (an RDS instance for example), this command open communication between your new EKS cluster and your old VPC:
+Assuming you have some shared resources on another VPC (an RDS instance for example), this command opens communication between your new EKS cluster and your old VPC:

 1. Creating and accepting a VPC peering connection from your EKS cluster VPC to the old VPC
 2. Setting route tables on both directions to allow communication